OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:32

-When Mary reached the place where Jesus was and saw Him, she fell at His feet and said, “Lord, if You had been here, my brother would not have died.”
+When Mary reached the place where Jesus was and saw Him, she fell at His feet.
+“Lord”, she said “had You been here, I know my brother would not have died.”

 ---